Ship Frozen Fruit from China: Complete Import & Cold Chain Guide

 A typical palletized unit load for frozen fruit is around 1.0–1.5 t per pallet, depending on pallet design and stacking height.

-Interlocking pattern (columnar or brick-style)
+Pattern: interlocking (columnar or brick-style)

-4-6 layers of stretch film
+Securing: 4-6 layers of stretch film, plus corner boards for stability

 Load Distribution and Airflow Considerations